Skip to content

 IoT AC Control System

-An internship project that connected ESP8266 firmware, MQTT, FastAPI, and a Next.js dashboard for remote AC control across multiple devices.
+An internship project connecting ESP8266 firmware, MQTT, FastAPI, and a Next.js dashboard for remote AC control.

 I built this during my internship at Ellipsis Infotech.